 Agoraphobia is a fear of public places and open spaces.
 It is believed that agoraphobia occurs as a complication of panic attacks or panic disorder.
 Although agoraphobia can start at any time, it commonly appears within the first year of frequent panic attacks.
 If you develop agoraphobia, you can be scared of having a panic attack in a state where escape would be difficult.
 You might also be fearful of having a panic attack where you would not be able to get help because of these fears, and you start avoiding more and more situations such as social gatherings.
 All these panic situations can also be added to the causes of panic attacks.
 Over time you become more isolated within your home.

 ⦁ Places such as shopping malls, parks, or other crowded places.

 ⦁ Airplanes, cars, subways, busses, and other forms of travel.

-⦁ Certain drinks or foods which can provoke panic such as caffeine or sugar or specific medications.
+⦁ Certain drinks or foods can provoke panics such as caffeine or sugar or specific medications.

-⦁ Going outside without company of someone who makes you feel safe.
+⦁ Going outside without the company of someone who makes you feel safe.

 ⦁ In severe cases, you may only feel safe at home.

 Symptoms tend to start during adolescence or young adulthood years.
 They are more common in women than in men.
-Common factors that increase risk of developing this disorder are:
+Common panic attack risk factors that increase the risk of developing this disorder are:

-⦁ A family history of panic attacks or panic disorder
+⦁ A family history of severe panic attacks or panic disorder

 ⦁ Major life stress, such as serious illness or death of a loved one